Peter Crawford (basketball)

+Early life

+Crawford was born in Mount Isa, Queensland.
+He attended Townsville State High School in Townsville, Queensland.

 Playing career

 In 1998, Crawford was a member of the Townsville Heat's losing ABA semi-final team.
 Two years later, he helped the Heat win the QBL championship.

 At the age of 19, Crawford made his NBL debut for the Townsville Crocodiles in 1999.
 In 2001, he was a member of the Crocodiles' losing grand final team.
 In 2004, he was cut by Townsville and was picked up by the Perth Wildcats.
 In his first season with a Wildcats, he was named the NBL Most Improved Player.
 From 2007 to 2011, he played for the Perry Lakes Hawks of the State Basketball League.

 In 2009, Crawford left the Wildcats and returned to the Townsville Crocodiles, where he spent the next five seasons.
 In 2011, he was named to the All-NBL Third Team.
 A year later, he earned All-NBL Second Team honours.
 Crawford is the all-time leader in games played for the Crocodiles with 292 games, passing Robert Rose (258) in the 2012–13 season.

+Peter Crawford represented Australia at the 2012 Summer Olympics in London as a member of the Australian men’s basketball team, the Boomers, making his Olympic debut at age 32.
+Australia finished seventh overall after progressing from the group stage with victories over China, Great Britain and Russia before being eliminated by the eventual gold medalists, the United States, in the quarter-finals.
+Crawford appeared in two games during the tournament, averaging 3.0 minutes and 2.0 points per game while shooting 40 percent from the field.
+His Olympic selection capped a distinguished National Basketball League career and marked the highest international honour of his playing career.

 Crawford's final season in the NBL, the 2014–15 season, was spent with the Adelaide 36ers.

 In 2015 and 2016, Crawford played for the West Adelaide Bearcats in the South Australian Premier League.
-He then played for the Townsville Heat, helping them win a championship in 2017.
+He then played for the Townsville Heat, helping them win a championship in 2017 and 2018.

+In November 2025, Crawford was inducted into the Basketball Queensland Hall of Fame.